Dennisbonke/HandmadeHero/README.md

 <h2>Important notes:</h2>
 -This program will NOT work on anything less than Windows XP!<br>
 -I love to get bugreports, it means people are helping me!
 Before issuing a bugreport, please confirm that your operating system is supported!<br>
+-All keyboard and joystick controlls are suitable to change at any moment of time.<br>
 <h2>Notes / Bugs</h2>
 -[BUG] Screen flickers when the resolution is not 1280 by 720.<br>
 -[NOTE/BUG] On my crappy coding laptop, the sound is awful to listen to.<br>